 - Secretly clean out the playroom, see if they notice, then give up the toys to a friend, Goodwill, or DI.

 Neither way is better than the other, and both can be very effective ways to clean out the playroom.
+Basically, if your child doesn’t interact with a toy, why keep it around?

 Some homes may wish to add some rules to the playroom to keep things tidy and organized.
 A common playroom guideline for kids is that once they’re done with it they had to put their toys away, or…